Our Resident Inspectors help us to inspect key service areas, review how services are delivered in practice and make recommendations for improvement.

-Resident Inspectors play a key role in ensuring L&Q services are delivered to a high level.
+Resident Inspectors play a key role in making sure that our services are delivered to a high level.

-- Basic report writing and IT skills
+- You need basic report writing and IT skills

 How much time will it take?